-The scene was usually very colourful, all manner of adire, ankara and tie and dye fabrics reminding us of the glory days of Ife, Osogbo, Zaria, Kaduna, Enugu, Nsukka, Onitsha, Abeokuta and Ibadan and the artist as a perambulating work of highly accomplished art, a dainty palm wine filled calabash in hand, in unfettered fellowship with many of his/her kind for a few brief precious moments, to be able to forget his/her numerous diurnal worries and inadequacies, while s/he lackadaisically rides the wondrous, meandering social crests provided by his/her highly distinctive tribe.
+The scene was usually very colorful, all manner of adire, Ankara, and tie and dye fabrics reminding us of the glory days of Ife, Osogbo, Zaria, Kaduna, Enugu, Nsukka, Onitsha, Abeokuta and Ibadan and the artist as a perambulating work of highly accomplished artists, a dainty palm wine filled calabash in hand, in unfettered fellowship with many of his/her kind for a few brief precious moments, to be able to forget his/her numerous diurnal worries and inadequacies, while s/he lackadaisically rides the wondrous, meandering social crests provided by his/her highly distinctive tribe.

 A casual soulfulness always seemed to permeate the atmosphere.